brxrez/brxrez-05_HW_remote_machines/README.md

 # Working on remote servers homework assignment for BIOL422/423
-## Due as a pull request on September 23, 2018 before 11:59 pm
+## Due as a pull request on September 25, 2018 before 11:59 pm

 The **goal of this assignment** is to get you to get more practice writing bash scripts on the command line, doing so in the context of a version-controlled workflow, this time entirely on a remote server, and submitting your work as a Pull Request on GitHub.

 You will write one bash script and one `YYYY-MM-DD_fasta_QC_notes.md` text file for this assignment.
-The script will produce some summary information about a larger set of fasta files, and you will store the output of this script to a text file called `YYYY-MM-DD_fasta_QC_log.txt`.
+The script will produce some summary information about a larger set of fasta files, and you will store the output of this script in a text file called `YYYY-MM-DD_fasta_QC_log.txt`.
 You will need to write this script to accept and parse command line arguments and summarize them using a for loop.

 Please follow the instructions carefully and read them all before getting started.